Water conservation and management projects play an important role in addressing one of the most pressing environmental challenges.

 With water scarcity becoming increasingly prevalent in many regions across the globe, including India, the need for sustainable water management practices are becoming very urgent.

-India, a country that’s growing quickly with lots of industries and cities, is dealing with a lot of environmental issues.
-These include things like pollution, using up natural resources too fast, and the impacts of climate change.
+India, a country that’s growing quickly with many industries and cities, is therefore dealing with a range of environmental issues.
+Specifically, these include pollution, the rapid depletion of natural resources, and the impacts of climate change.

 Water Crisis in India